A Heartbreaking but Beautiful Story: The Ministry of Utmost Happiness by Arundhati Roy

 She described how, when her brother’s body was found in a field and brought home, his fists, clenched in rigor mortis, were full of earth and yellow mustard flowers grew from between his fingers.

-I personally loved all the activism, this book has heart and passion, and rage, and there’s nothing I like more than a book that’s straight from the heart.
-However, seeing the myriad lukewarm reviews on the book indicating that there’s too much happening made me realize this is not a book that will appeal universally.
+I loved all the activism.
+This book has heart, passion, and rage, and I like nothing more than a book that’s straight from the heart.
+However, seeing the myriad lukewarm reviews indicating that there’s too much happening made me realize this isn’t a book that will appeal universally.

-A lot of the issues covered – our Narmada dam issues, the Gujarat riots, and so on may not mean much to a casual reader who’s not vested in Indian current-day political issues.
-In addition, this is a book with a strong, and I do mean strong liberal slant.
-So conservatives, and Hindutvas in particular are not going to like it.
+A lot of the issues covered – our Narmada dam issues, the Gujarat riots, and so on may not mean much to a casual reader who’s not vested in current Indian political issues.
+In addition, this is a book with a strong, and I do mean strong, liberal slant.
+So conservatives, and Hindutva in particular, will not like it.

 Why should you read this book?

-For the beautiful writing.
-For wonderful characters like Anjum and Tilottama.
-To grasp at a Delhi that will soon no longer be this quaint.
-If you are looking for a book that will make you laugh and cry sometimes at the same time.
-If you are interested in Kashmir.
-If you want a book that offers more than just plot, then you should give yourself time to read this book.
+For the beautiful writing, wonderful characters like Anjum and Tilottama, and the grasp at a Delhi that will soon no longer be this quaint.
+If you are looking for a book that will make you laugh and sometimes cry simultaneously, if you are interested in Kashmir, and if you want a book that offers more than just a plot, then you should give yourself time to read this book.
 It’s like sinking into a whole other world.

 This book made it to the Man Booker longlist in 2017.
 It didn’t make the cut into the shortlist.
 I was pretty surprised when I saw Exit West (a book so mediocre, I couldn’t be bothered to review it) made it to the shortlist, but this one was left out.
-I don’t know what the judges were thinking, as The Ministry of Utmost Happiness is so clearly the superior book.
+I don’t know what the judges thought, as The Ministry of Utmost Happiness is the superior book.

 Oh well!
-That’s the thing books isn’t it?
+That’s the thing with books.
 A book can invoke so many completely different reactions from people.

 Have you read this book?
 Love it or hate it?